koheimiya/koheimiya.github.io/docs/about.md

 ## Short Bio

 * April 2019~, Researcher, IBM Research
-* ~March 2019, Ph.D in Engineering, the University of Tokyo
+* ~March 2019, Ph.D.
+(Information Science and Engineering), the University of Tokyo
-* ~March 2016, Master of Science in Engineering, the University of Tokyo
+* ~March 2016, Master of Science (Engineering), the University of Tokyo
-* ~March 2014, Bachelor of Science in Engineering, the University of Tokyo
+* ~March 2014, Bachelor of Science (Engineering), the University of Tokyo

 ## Research Interest